-Updating Address Book and Grant Contacts
+Updating Address Book

-Before submitting the application, locate the blue sidebar menu on the upper-left side.
-Select Address Book, and then Consolidated.
-For each Title program, ensure the correct Grantee Contact is listed.
-For smaller districts, it might be appropriate for one district representative to be listed for every program.
-If a Grantee Contact needs to be updated, click on the name of that Title program.
+Before submitting the application, locate the gray sidebar menu on the upper-left side.
+Select Address Book.
+For each Funding Application, ensure the correct Grantee Contact is listed.
+For smaller districts, it might be appropriate for one district representative to be listed for every Funding Application.
+If the Funding Application Contact for the ESEA Consolidated Application needs to be updated, this can be done by navigating to the Application Development Section of the ESEA Consolidated Application.
+Select Contacts.

 If a district representative is not appearing on the dropdown menu, a district representative with the User Access Administrator role will need to add them as a user and assign appropriate roles.
-It is imperative that the Address Book and Grant Contacts are kept updated so that notifications and emails are received by the correct district representative.
+It is imperative that the Address Book is kept updated so that notifications and emails are received by the correct district representative.
+Directions for adding GMS users and assigning user roles such as Fiscal Representative and Authorized Representative can be located in the GMS Document Library.